Why I Wrote These Books

-Toward the end of my experience with this Christian denomination, the senior pastor passed away and another man took over.
+Toward the end of my experience with this Christian denomination, the senior pastor died and another man took over.
 This new pastor determined that certain church teachings were wrong, and began to change doctrine.
 This caused a great disturbance that split the denomination into several competing groups.
 Then several well-respected pastors left to start their own churches, drawing thousands of dissatisfied members with them.
-My head was spinning: I had found what I considered to be Christ’s religion, but now the church that helped me find Christ was flying apart.

 So which organization was teaching the doctrines of Jesus Christ?

 I was determined to find out.

 So I entered into an intense Bible study.
 For many months, I spent all my spare time studying the Bible.
-I had never studied like this before; instead, I just trusted and accepted what I heard from the pulpit.
+I had never studied like this before; instead, I just trusted and accepted what I heard at church.
 Of course, our preachers always reminded us how we should “prove all things.”
-But most of us were too busy (or perhaps too lazy?) to study the Bible on our own.
+But I was too busy (or perhaps too lazy?) to study on my own.

 During these intense personal Bible studies, I read several of our Lord’s commandments I had never heard at church.
-After attending weekly church services and Bible studies for 22 years, my church had never quoted these particular Scriptures.
-This discovery greatly concerned me, and caused me to wonder if I was attending the wrong church.
+After attending weekly church services and Bible studies for over 22 years, my church had never quoted these commandments.
+This discovery troubled me — and I began to wonder of if I was attending the wrong church.

 Jesus was killed to suppress them.

-These little-known biblical teachings will uplift your spirit and strengthen your personal relationship with God.
-So I encourage you to dig into these books and learn about the God of infinite love and kindness that institutionalized religion has worked so hard to hide.
+These little-known teachings of Christ will uplift your spirit and greatly strengthen your personal relationship with God.
+So I encourage you to dig into these books and learn about the God of infinite love, kindness and forgiveness that institutionalized religion has worked so hard to hide.